Magik: Age of Apocalypse

-In the Age of Apocalypse timeline, after Apocalypse's attacks on Russia, her friends and family believed that Illyana had died when in fact she was taken to the slave camp known as the Core located in Seattle, which provides energy for Apocalypse's empire.
+An alternate version of Illyana Rasputina appears in the Age of Apocalypse timeline.
+After Apocalypse's attacks on Russia, her friends and family believed that Illyana had died when in fact she was taken to the slave camp known as the Core located in Seattle, which provides energy for Apocalypse's empire.
 Colossus, Shadowcat and Generation NeXt rescue her, at the cost of the lives of every single member of Generation NeXt.
-Illyana then helps Bishop go back in time to prevent the Age of Apocalypse from occurring in the mainstream Earth-616 timeline.
-In the 2000 Blink limited series, it is revealed via flashback that Sugar Man was at one point the abusive jailer in charge of cellmates Illyana Rasputin and Blink (before she was rescued as a young girl by Weapon-X and Sabretooth) in a prison facility.
+Rasputina then helps Bishop go back in time to prevent the Age of Apocalypse from occurring in the mainstream Earth-616 timeline.
+In the 2000 Blink limited series, it is revealed via flashback that Sugar Man was at one point the abusive jailer in charge of cellmates Rasputina and Blink (before she was rescued as a young girl by Weapon-X and Sabretooth) in a prison facility.

 Excalibur

-During Excaliburs "Cross-Time Caper" storyline, the team encounters a childlike version of Illyana, clothed in the regalia of Doctor Strange, who runs an organized crime cartel in partnership with her friend Shadowcat.
-When Alistaire Stuart and a near comatose Rachel Summers are threatened by the authorities, Illyana grants them sanctuary; however, she merely intends to use her guests in a bid for dominance over the world.
+An alternate version of Illyana Rasputina appears in Excaliburs "Cross-Time Caper" storyline. the team encounters a childlike version of Rasputina, clothed in the regalia of Doctor Strange, who runs an organized crime cartel in partnership with her friend Shadowcat.
+When Alistaire Stuart and a near comatose Rachel Summers are threatened by the authorities, Rasputina grants them sanctuary; however, she merely intends to use her guests in a bid for dominance over the world.
 When the authorities once more attempt to search Illyana's apartment, an altercation occurs and she is shot dead but merely resurrects into her fully demonic form.
-That world's Captain Britain and Psylocke arrive on the scene to help stop Illyana.
-Psylocke psychically restores Phoenix, who performs an exorcism on Illyana and restores her to her human state.
+That world's Captain Britain and Psylocke arrive on the scene to help stop Rasputina.
+Psylocke psychically restores Phoenix, who performs an exorcism on Rasputina and restores her to her human state.

 Exiles

-Illyana from Earth-4210 is also a member of The Exiles.
-Illyana replaces Blink when the Timebroker sends her home.
+An alternate version of Illyana Rasputina appears from Earth-4210.
+She is also a member of The Exiles.
+Rasputina replaces Blink when the Timebroker sends her home.
 She is led to believe that had she not become an Exile, she would murder her family.
-This universe's Magik is much more temperamental and ruthless than the Earth-616 Magik and clashes with the team from the beginning.
+This universe's Rasputina is much more temperamental and ruthless than the Earth-616 Magik and clashes with the team from the beginning.
 Shortly after the Timebroker returns Blink to the team, he decrees that half the members of the combined Exiles and Weapon X group have to die.
-Fearing for her life, Magik tries to join King Hyperion and tells him of the mission Exiles and Weapon X were given.
-To corroborate her claims, Hyperion snaps Magik's neck to see if a replacement Exile is sent.
+Fearing for her life, Rasputina tries to join King Hyperion and tells him of the mission Exiles and Weapon X were given.
+To corroborate her claims, Hyperion snaps Rasputina's neck to see if a replacement Exile is sent.